Skip to main content

 Sleep Sanctuary Design

 Your sleep environment directly influences the depth and restorative capacity of your rest.
 Optimize your bedroom for darkness, coolness, and quiet.
 Complete darkness signals the brain for melatonin production, initiating sleep processes.
 Eliminate all light sources, including standby lights from electronics.
-A room temperature between 60-67 degrees Fahrenheit (15-19 degrees Celsius) drop, a prerequisite for deep sleep.
+A room temperature between 60-67 degrees Fahrenheit (15-19 degrees Celsius) supports core body temperature drop, a prerequisite for deep sleep.
 White noise or earplugs can mitigate auditory disruptions.
 These elements combine to create a physiological cue for deep rest.

 • Maintain complete darkness in the sleep environment.